Barron Trump: What we know about Donald Trump’s youngest son

 As for what Barron Trump might do next, his father told journalist Megyn Kelly in September 2023 that his son was “thinking about” attending the University of Pennsylvania, where Mr Trump and three of his children studied.

-However, Barron’s plans appear to have changed, with Mr Trump most recently remarking at a Mar-a-Lago NFT event, according to Newseek: “Right now, he’s doing a great job.
+However, Barron’s plans appear to have changed, with Mr Trump most recently remarking at a Mar-a-Lago NFT event, according to Newsweek: “Right now, he’s doing a great job.
 He has great marks.

 “He’s going to be going to college soon.
 And we’re looking at some colleges that are different [than] they were two months ago.”